yrtimiD/github-codewatchers/README.md

 ## Known limitations
-* Only up to 3000 files from each commit can be matched ([Get a commit](https://docs.github.com/en/rest/commits/commits?apiVersion=2022-11-28#get-a-commit) GitHub API limitation )
+* Only up to 3000 files from each commit can be matched (Limitation of [Get a commit](https://docs.github.com/en/rest/commits/commits?apiVersion=2022-11-28#get-a-commit) GitHub API )